 Belial's temples feature circular altars and black candles housed in elegant rooms and marble halls.
 The decor is always understated, yet tasteful.
-Clerics of Belial sport thin, lovingly tended beards, dress the ranseur.
+Clerics of Belial sport thin, lovingly tended beards, dress in red and black, and wield their master's signature weapon, the ranseur.
 Belial grants access to the Evil, Knowledge, and Trickery domains.
 His symbol is a pair of red, glowing eyes over a horizontally positioned ranseur, with the whole image encircled by a red tail ending in a wicked barb.
 Cult of Fierna: The fledgling cult of Fierna, daughter to Belial, has yet to establish a definitive agenda or mode of operation.
-Its few temples are improvised from available

-WHY DO THEY DO IT?
+Its few temples are improvised from available WHY DO THEY DO IT?